OnixClient-Scripts/OnixClient_Scripts/README.md

 [<h2>Blockmap</h2>](https://raw.githubusercontent.com/Quoty0/OnixClient_Scripts/master/Modules/wip%20blockmap.lua)
 Shows a map of blocks around you (some textures hasn't been setup yet).

-You need [translator library](https://raw.githubusercontent.com/Quoty0/OnixClient_Scripts/master/Libs/translator.lua) for this module script
+You need [translator library](https://raw.githubusercontent.com/Quoty0/OnixClient_Scripts/master/Libs/translator.lua) for this module script.

 WARNING
 - causes massive fps drop because of all the textures it is drawing.